cdzombak/mailto-things/README.md

 ### OCR Setup

 The `-ocr` option will attempt to extract text from image attachments and include the text in the task's description (along with the link to the attachment).
-This requires a Google Cloud project set up, with billing and the Vision API enabled, and a local file with Google service account credentials.
+This requires a Google Cloud project with billing and the Vision API enabled, and a local file with Google service account credentials.

-- See [the image label detection guide](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries) for details on Cloud Vision API setup
+- See [the image label detection guide](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries) for details on Cloud Vision API setup.
-- See [the application default credentials docs](https://cloud.google.com/docs/authentication/application-default-credentials) for details on credentials setup
+- See [the application default credentials docs](https://cloud.google.com/docs/authentication/application-default-credentials) for details on credentials setup.
 - Create a service account at [Service Accounts in the GCP Console](https://console.cloud.google.com/iam-admin/serviceaccounts).
 Only the `roles/storage.objectViewer` role is needed.
 - Create and download a JSON key for the service account from the GCP Console.
 - Give the path to the service account JSON key as the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.